hyunjuk1/hyunjuk1.github.io/_pages/about.md

 ### News!
-* [January 2025] Qi receives a 5-year K01 award from NHGRI to develop statistical methods for integration of single-cell eQTL and GWAS data.
+* **January 2025:** Qi receives a 5-year K01 award from NIH to develop statistical methods for integration of single-cell eQTL and GWAS data.

 Education